 };

-Basically, this function will be called after a user finishes a drag-and-drop operation.
+Basically, this function will be called after a user finishes a drag and drop operation.

 3. Create the Droppable Area